sparkbold/skull-solitaire-rails-backend/README.md

-# solitaire-be
-Solitaire Game back-end
+# solitaire-rails-api-backend with JWT Authentication